matsuand/docs.docker.jp/compose/rails.md

 drwxr-xr-x   3 vmb  staff   102 Jun  7 12:09 vendor
 ```

+{% comment %}
+If you are running Docker on Linux, the files `rails new` created are owned by
+root.
+This happens because the container runs as the root user.
+If this is the
+case, change the ownership of the new files.
+{% endcomment %}
 If you are running Docker on Linux, the files `rails new` created are owned by
 root.
 This happens because the container runs as the root user.
 If this is the
 case, change the ownership of the new files.